SMART Modified Tour: 2010 season

-The 2010 season had 10 events, beginning on March 5 at Atlanta Motor Speedway's infield Oval track and ended on October 14 at Charlotte Motor Speedway's infield Oval track.
-Corey Lajoie, son of 2-time Nationwide Series Champion Randy Lajoie, passed Tim Brown with 6 laps to go and won his first win in his first start in the Series.
-Five different drivers won the first Five races of the season.
-In the 9th Event of the season at Tri-County Motor Speedway Burt Myers made a dive-bomb pass against the infield wall down the backstretch on leader John Smith that stuck and won Myers his first victory of the season.
-In the season ending race James Civali came into the event with the points lead but during the race was parked by NASCAR official's for an incident involving him retaliated at L.W.
+The 2010 season had 10 events, beginning on March 5 at Atlanta Motor Speedway's infield oval track and ended on October 14 at Charlotte Motor Speedway's infield oval track.
+Corey LaJoie, son of two-time Nationwide Series Champion Randy LaJoie, passed Tim Brown with six laps to go and won his first win in his first start in the Series.
+Five different drivers won the first five races of the season.
+In the ninth event of the season at Tri-County Motor Speedway, Burt Myers made a dive-bomb pass against the infield wall down the backstretch on leader John Smith that stuck and won Myers his first victory of the season.
+In the season ending race, James Civali came into the event with the points lead but during the race was parked by NASCAR officials for an incident involving him retaliated at L.W.
 Miller while the race was under cation laps.
 Burt Myers had a dominant race, leading all but one lap, to win his second victory in a row.
-The Victory moved Myers from 4th in points to win the title by 31 points over L.W.
+The victory moved Myers from fourth in points to win the title by 31 points over L.W.
 Miller.
-There were 7 different winners in the 10 race season with Burt Myers, James Civali and Andy Seuss each winning 2 races as the most on the tour.
+There were seven different winners in the ten race season with Burt Myers, James Civali and Andy Seuss each winning two races as the most on the tour.
 Burt Myers was the most popular driver for the season and Greg Butcher was the Rookie of the Year.